neo4j-partners/azure-resource-manager-neo4j/marketplace/neo4j-ce/ARCHITECTURE.md

 Since the template auto-detects via `pickZones()` and falls back gracefully, the marketplace UI does not need to filter regions.
 The customer picks any region and the template does the right thing.

-### Why NVMe over SCSI
+### Why Eds_v6 (NVMe-only)

-The Ebdsv5 VM series delivers higher remote disk throughput via NVMe (21,400 IOPS / 600 MBps) compared to SCSI (16,200 IOPS / 350 MBps) at the same price.
-NVMe is Microsoft's forward direction — newer VM generations (v6+) are NVMe-only.
-RHEL 9 supports NVMe natively but requires the [azure-vm-utils](https://github.com/Azure/azure-vm-utils) udev rules for `/dev/disk/azure/data/by-lun/` symlinks, which the cloud-init installs in `bootcmd`.
+The Eds_v6 series uses 5th Gen Intel Xeon (Emerald Rapids) processors and is NVMe-only — all v6+ VM generations dropped SCSI support.
+NVMe delivers higher remote disk throughput compared to SCSI at the same price.
+Using an NVMe-only series eliminates the ambiguity of dual-capable SKUs (where Azure defaults to SCSI when `diskControllerType` is omitted).
+Neo4j Aura already runs E-Series v6 in production on Azure.
+The template omits `diskControllerType` — for NVMe-only SKUs, Azure automatically uses NVMe without explicit configuration.

 ### Why PremiumV2_LRS with Premium_LRS fallback